- Security Options

 Figure 1: Fiorano preferences

-By default this option is disabled and the password fields are set to blank.
-Hence, while logging into an Enterprise Server for the first time or in future, whenever the password field is emptied, a dialog box prompts to enter the password wherein this preference can be set as well.
+By default this option is deseleted and the password fields are set to blank.
+Hence, while logging into an Enterprise Server for the first time or in future whenever the password field is emptied, a dialog box is prompted to enter the password wherein this preference can be set as well.

 By enabling the preferences under this section

 The user can view the expert operations, hidden operations and hidden attributes respectively for the JMX connection.

 Various sections in Fiorano Preferences are explained in the following sections.

 ESB Connection Preferences